AashishTangnami/portfolio-v1/README.md

-# ML-web-app
+# Portfolio
-It is a basic ML web app based on the FastAPI
+Created using Next.js and FastAPI